numencode/wn-backup-plugin/README.md

 *you can specify, which tables in the database you would like to sync with command `db:pull`.
 If no table names are listed in this array, all the tables will be synchronized between environments.
-Since some settings stored in the database are usually not identical across different environments, it makes sense to specify, which tables should be synchronized, when `db:pull` command transmits the data from one database to the other.
+Since some settings stored in the database are usually not identical across different environments, it makes sense to specify which tables should be synchronized when `db:pull` command transfers the data from one database to the other.

 ### Environment variables example